Icon call

 Where do fitness trainers work?

-Fitness trainers find employment in various fields.
-They often work in fitness studios, either as permanent employees or independent contractors.
-Additionally, they are also needed in wellness establishments such as hotels or health centers or sports clubs.
+Fitness trainers are employed in various fields.
+They often work in fitness studios either as permanent employees or as freelancers.
+They are also needed in wellness businesses such as hotels or health centers as well as in sports clubs.

-How does Flexyfit assist you in finding a job?
+How does Flexyfit help you find a job?

-On our platform Sportkarriere we regularly post job listings from fitness studios.
-From there, you have the opportunity to directly apply for positions as a fitness trainer, branch manager, instructor, or studio staff member.
+We regularly publish job advertisements from fitness studios on our Sportkarriere platform.
+From there, you have the opportunity to apply directly for jobs as a fitness trainer, branch manager, instructor or studio employee.

 sportkarriere.eu